 In-store deals did make an impact but online platforms still take the lead as a shopper’s choice for deals and specials.
 That being said, your website is the most important marketing tool for Black Friday sales.
 You’ll have to get your website in shape before Black Friday to compete against over 1.8 billion websites, including your competition.

 So, you’ll need a game plan to optimize your eCommerce store for Black Friday, and we found five ways to do it.

-1. Instantly Offer Discounts and Deals
+1. Set Store Up to Instantly Offer Discounts and Deals

 Black Friday is all about discounts and deals, and you’ll be dealing with seasoned shoppers who want to get the best deals and products for their money.
 As such, you need to place your deal in full view: from the moment people land on your site, add items to their cart and even after they’ve checked out.